vimc/orderly-web/docs/spec/spec.md

     Content-Type: application/x-www-form-urlencoded

 ### Response
-If the GitHub token is valid, and the user is a member of the app's configured organization or team then an OrderlyWeb access_token is returned that can be used in future requests.
-To use the token include the access token using the Authorization header, with this format: `Authorization: Bearer TOKEN` in future requests to other  endpoints.
+If you provide a valid Montagu or GitHub token (for GitHub you must also be a member of the configured org and optionally, team) then an OrderlyWeb access_token is returned that can be used in future requests.
+Include the access token using the Authorization header with the format `Authorization: Bearer ACCESS_TOKEN` in future requests to other  endpoints.

 Schema: [`LoginSuccessful.schema.json`](../schemas/LoginSuccessful.schema.json)